 Add a CDN

-A CDN (Cloudflare, Fastly, CloudFront) serves your assets from servers close to each user.
-This reduces TTFB for geographically distributed audiences and offloads bandwidth from your origin server.
-Cloudflare's free tier is sufficient for most small and medium sites.
+A CDN such as Cloudflare, Fastly, or CloudFront serves your assets from servers physically close to each user, which reduces TTFB for geographically distributed audiences and offloads bandwidth from your origin server.
+Cloudflare's free tier is sufficient for most small and medium sites and takes under thirty minutes to set up by changing DNS to point at their nameservers.
+Configure cache rules so static assets such as images, CSS, and JavaScript are served from the CDN edge with long cache lifetimes, while HTML pages may need shorter lifetimes depending on how dynamic the content is.

 Common situations where this approach makes a real difference: